theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bw-loader/example-scenario/texts.md

+In the previous section, we created a master data InfoObject while specifying that there are language-dependent texts.
+These are located in the ProductText table.

 Create a new data flow (or a new package), prepare the connection manager and define an OleDB source for the ProductText table.
 Now define a BW Loader target and draw the pipeline to the target.